CommerceExperts/searchhub-docs/docs/search-collector.rst

 Product Suggestions
 ----------------------------
-If products are proposed to the shop user while typing, each product element should be annotated with the ``data-track-id="suggestProduct"`` attribute.
+If products are proposed to the shop user while typing, each product element must to be annotated with the ``data-track-id="suggestProduct"`` attribute.
-If the products are returned for a specific search term, that search term should be set as the value of the ``data-track-suggest-term`` attribute on each product element.
+The search term for which the product was returned must be set as the value of the ``data-track-suggest-term`` attribute.

 |suggestProduct|